joshJLB/aviation/README.md

 ### Move Site to Server

-1. go to phpmyadmin and export local database .sql file
+1. go to localhost:8080 and export local database .sql file

 2. open .sql file in text-editor and find & replace two things:
-  a. localhost: jlbdev1.net/$project/public_html
+  a. localhost: jlbdev.com/$project
   b. utf8mb4_unicode_$number_ci: utf8mb4_unicode_ci

-3. navigate to 192.168.7.26/phpmyadmin/ && create new user

-4. import .sql file to new user

-5. go through quick-server-start but do not wp-install! ( already created locally )

-6. cd wp-content && git clone $project-repository

-7. cd $project-repository && move all files into wp-content by ``` sudo mv -v * ../ ```

-8. cd back to wp-content && ```sudo rm -rf $project-folder```
+3. navigate to jlbdev.com:2082 and go to terminal. run: `cd public_html` && `mkdir $projectName` && `cd $projectName` && `wp-download`
+   `cd wp-content` and run: `rm -rf plugins && rm-rf themes`

+4. while in wp-content run: `git clone $yourRepository`

+5. In MySQL Databases, create new database using your `$projectName`

+6. While in MySQL Databases, create new user with the name `jlbdev_$projectName`, generate random password (Save to zoho aaccount) then assign it to the database you just          created.

+7. In phpmyadmin, click on the database you just created.
+Import your .sql file

+8. In file manager, open repo folder and move plugins, themes, and uploads into wp-content (up one level )

+9. rename "wp-config-sample.php" to "wp-config.php". right click file and edit file. add database name/username/password/salt keys.`

-9. navigate to jlbdev1.net/$project/public_html/wp-admin in browser
+10. navigate to jlbdev.com/$project/wp-admin in browser

-10. upload plugins

-11. go to settings > permalink && save changes

-12. open project theme on server in text editor && search & replace localhost: jlbdev1.net/$project/public_html

-13. cd themes/JLBTheme && addDevDependencies

-14. add alias && source alias

 ### MySQL Backups